mongodb/genny/docs/using.md

     Repeat: 100
 ```

 This Actor will execute the first phase for 50 milleseconds.
 It will perform iterations of its main loop (printing "Hello Phase 0") as many times as it can for that duration.
-It will then move on to the second phase, where it will perform exactly 100 iterations of its main loop (printing "Hello Phase 1"), regardless of how long it takes.
+It will then move on to the second phase, where it will perform exactly 200 iterations (100 per thread) of its main loop
+(printing "Hello Phase 1"), regardless of how long it takes.
 Then the workload will end.

 Now consider a situation with two Actors: